(Updated after Cambridge EGP 2023)

 No less than 997 players participated one or more European Grand Prix tournaments.
 823 are male, 174 are female.

-37 country flags are represented among the participants.
+39 country flags are represented among the participants.
 Italy has the most unique players, but French players have the most participations.
-Three countries had participants in all 32 seasons.
+Three countries had participants in all 36 seasons (including the cancelled season 2020).
 France has by far entered the most tournaments.

 Countries represented / season

 In the early years on average about 10 countries were represented on season base.
 With a new revival as of 1999 and the introduction of more organising countries, this average went up to 15.
 In 2008 the 11 hosting countries welcomed no less than 20 nationalities.
-After the introduction of the EGP cycle with less organising countries a year, there has been some (logical) decline, but the average of the last 3 seasons is back to 16 now.
+After the introduction of the EGP cycle with less organising countries a year, there has been some (logical) decline, but the average of the last 3 full seasons is back to 16 now.

 Number of players / tournament

 In the early days the number of players per tournament went up until 1991, after that it starting declining.
 The absolute minimum was reached in 1998 with less than 13 players on average.
 After that it started to raise rapidly.
 As of 2006, with the introduction of new countries every year, the average went down again.
-In 2010 the EGP cycle was split into two series, but that could not stop the decline.
-The minimum was reached in 2013, 2014 and 2015 showed the start of a positive trend, but 2016 was once again less attended.
-2017 so far is also below average, but the last three tournament promise to be well attended!
+After splitting the EGP cycle into two series in 2010, the average has been fairly stable around 20 players per tournament.

 Number of players / organising country